“If we don’t have border security, we’ll shut down the government.”

 Sen. Lindsey Graham (R-SC) predicted that there would be “institutional pushback” against any attempt by the president to utilize military funding.
 He also argued that it is “better to go through Congress” to pay for the wall.

 Graham is right.
 Trump will be opposed if he attempts to redirect military funding to build the border wall.
 Also correct is Graham’s estimation that the most desirable course of action is through Congress.

 But both GOP and Democratic lawmakers have made it clear that they will not vote to fund the border wall.
 The Democrats’ primary objective is to obstruct the president’s agenda at all costs — even if it means a government shutdown.
 Pelosi and Schumer have indicated that they are willing to sacrifice a fix for the Deferred Action for Childhood Arrivals (DACA) program, which could open citizenship to the children of illegal immigrants.
 Republican lawmakers have shown little interest in supporting a barrier between the U.S. and Mexico.

 It is unlikely that Trump will obtain the approval of Congress to secure the U.S. border.
 Both parties have fallen short when it comes to addressing the illegal immigration issue.
 In light of their feckless approach to border security, it makes sense for Trump to exercise his executive power and build the wall that he promised.
-Otherwise, he risks losing the support of his base — and the 2020 election.We value your comments!
-Please weigh in on our comment section below.
+Otherwise, he risks losing the support of his base — and the 2020 election.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com